vinfreecs/genga/README.md

  ** News: **

+ * Version 3.115: The Asteroid options (Yarkovsky and PR-drag) are moved from the 'define.h' file to the 'param.dat' file.
  * Version 3.114: The SERIAL_GROUPING option is moved from the 'define.h' file to the 'param.dat' file.
  * Version 3.107: The GENGA repository has moved from Mercurial to Git, because bitbucket removed mercurial.
  * Version 3.103: The param.dat file has more parameters for the different gas disk effects.